-One of the great feature of RPM based system is grouping of packages.
+One of the great features of RPM based system is the grouping of packages.
 A group is a collection of packages logically grouped together.
-It helps to install them all at one go by issuing a single command with group name.
+It helps to install them all in one go by issuing a single command with the group name.

 dnf groupinstall group_name

 Remove a group and all the packages using the

 16. Clean up your system using DNF

 To remove all the temporary files for enabled repos in your system, use the

 If you want to remove a specific temporary file, use the various options as outlined below.